 Co-operative Energy is part of the well-known Midcounties Co-operative

-To compare all energy suppliers including Co-operative Energy and find the cheapest tariff for you enter your post code into the green box.
+To compare all energy suppliers including Co-operative Energy and find the cheapest tariff for you enter your post code into the box.

 Midcounties set up Co-operative Energy in 2010.
 Although founded by a regional co-operative, Co-operative Energy is a national business, covering the whole of England, Wales and Scotland.